About Us

 People on Wahine rescue boat

 As the morning continued the weather got worse; roofs detached from houses, trees blew over and power lines toppled.
-As Wellington was battered by this ferocious storm, the inter-island ferry T. E. V Wahine was starting to enter the harbor as winds were hitting over 100 miles per hour.
+As Wellington was battered by this ferocious storm, the inter-island ferry T. E. V Wahine was starting to enter the harbour as winds were hitting over 100 miles per hour.

-Once it reached Pencarrow Head, the 8,994 tonne vessel hit with a number of problems; it’s radars failed, a huge wave carried it into Barrett Reef where the main body was the vessel was torn by the rocks, the starboard propeller was lost and the port engine failed.
+Once it reached Pencarrow Head, the 8,994 tonne vessel hit with a number of problems; its radars failed, a huge wave carried it into Barrett Reef where the main body was the vessel was torn by the rocks, the starboard propeller was lost and the port engine failed.
 Both anchors were dropped but with the waters as rough as they were it took some time before they held steady.

 As each huge wave passed under the Wahine it brought the ship crashing down into the reef, inflicting more damage.
 When the wind eased, the tide dropped very rapidly and the sudden outpouring of pent-up water caused the Wahine to swing and rake on a heavy list.